hekar/dotfiles/README.md

 dotfiles
 ==========

 These are my dotfiles.
-I have not changed the repository name, because many machines are pointed to this repository.
+Have not changed the repository name, because many machines are pointed to this repository.

 I primarily use Fedora.
-Beyond Fedora is not well tested, unless I have recently configured a machine with that operating system.
+OSes other than Fedora are not well tested.

 Loosely supports the following Linux distributions: